hannesbecher/RE-tools/README.md

 This is a collection of scripts to process the output files of RepeatExplorer (RE).
 RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novak et al. 2013)

-### Files
+## Files

+###ready to test

-**blastquery2ids.py** generates an .ids file from a TAB-separated BLAST output table.
+**blastquery2ids.py** generates a multiple .ids file from a TAB-separated BLAST output table (output format 6).
 It assumes one cluster's reads have been blasted against a database.
 That means, in the blast table, the read names appear in column 1 and the subjects in column 2.

+Usage: python blastquery2ids.py \<infile\> \<outfile\>

-**blastsub2ids.py** generates a multiple .ids file from a TAB-separated BLAST output table.
-It assumes a cluster's reads have served as the blast database.
+**blastsub2ids.py**, too,  generates a multiple .ids file from a TAB-separated BLAST output table (output format 6).
+However, it assumes a cluster's reads have served as the blast database.
 The script will look for read names in column 2 and for group names in column 1 of the blast table.
 This is useful when blasting short sequences against reads.
+It also stores the number of blast hits for each individual read.
+These information can accessed by clicking 'Tools' > 'Plot' > 'Frequency of Ids in selected list' in the SeqGrapheR main window.
+It is possible to specify multiple infiles.
+The output file will get the input file's names plus the extension 'ids'.

+Usage: python blastsub2ids.py \<infile\> [\<infile 2\> ... \<infile n\>]

+###coming soon...

 **custom2ids.py** creates an .ids file from a RepeatMasker output file.
 This is useful to indicate the position of reads matching a custom repeat database.